hyperwallet/java-sdk/README.md

 Hyperwallet REST SDK (Beta)
 ===========================

-A library to manage users, transfer methods and payments through the Hyperwallet API
+A library to manage users, transfer methods and payments through the Hyperwallet Rest V3 API For V4 Rest API, please use SDK V 2.0.1

 Prerequisites
 ------------